FSD Logo - White

 COLOMBIA

-In collaboration with the Colombian Victim Unit and the local NGO SEREZA, FSD maintains a project for the socio-economic reintegration of mine accident survivors through the provision of urban vegetable gardens.
+In collaboration with the Colombian Victim Unit, FSD maintains a project for the socio-economic reintegration of mine and conflict victims through the provision of urban vegetable gardens.

 FSD supplies the necessary equipment, accompanies the installation of hydroponic structures and trains the beneficiaries to grow various vegetables and herbs so that they can sell them in markets and restaurants.